 Petrie Museum of Egyptian Archaeology: This collection, kept in the University of London’s Institute of Archaeology building, consists of about 80,000 Egyptian and Sudanese items.

-Wallace Collection: This national museum, in an historic London town house, houses 25 galleries with unsurpassed displays of French 18th-century painting, furniture and porcelain with superb Old Master paintings and a world class armoury.
+Wallace Collection: This national museum, in a historic London townhouse, houses 25 galleries with unsurpassed displays of French 18th-century painting, furniture and porcelain with superb Old Master paintings and a world class armoury.

 National Portrait Gallery: This gallery was founded in 1856 by the 5th Earl Stanhope, a historian, politician and trustee of the British Museum, who wanted to collect the likenesses of famous British men and women.
 Starting with portraits from the Tudors, it continues showcasing portraits of individuals that are currently shaping British history and culture.